whitelunarium/pages_fork/_posts/Foundation/B-tools_and_equipment/2025-04-15-tools_accounts.md

 The email you make public should be in the same category as what you would share on more professional social media accounts, i.e., in the "common" email category.

+**Examples of Professional User IDs**:

+* **Good**:
+  * `john-doe`: Simple, professional, and easy to remember.
+  * `johndev`: Highlights your identity as a developer.
+  * `jdoe123`: A clean and professional option if your preferred username is already taken.

+* **Bad**:
+  * `coolguy123`: Unprofessional and does not reflect your identity as a coder.
+  * `john.doe2005`: Includes unnecessary personal information (e.g., birth year), which could compromise your privacy.
+The dot could be a problem on some platforms, stick to dash.
+  * `ilovecodinglol`: Informal and not suitable for professional platforms.

 ### GitHub Pages

 We will ask you to publish a Student Portfolio using GitHub Pages.
 This will be a public website and will be indexed by Google and Google Analytics.